DataDog/datadog-agent/Dockerfiles/agent/README.md

 ### Kubernetes node name as aliases

 By default, the agent is using the kubernetes _node name_ as an alias that can be used to forward metrics and events.
 This allows to submit events and metrics from remote hosts.
 However, if you have several clusters where some nodes could have similar node names, some host alias collisions could occur.
-To prevent those, the agent supports the use of a cluster-unique identifier (such as the actual cluster name), through the environment variable `DD_CLUSTERNAME`.
+To prevent those, the agent supports the use of a cluster-unique identifier (such as the actual cluster name), through the environment variable `DD_CLUSTER_NAME`.
 That identifier will be added to the node name as a host alias, and avoid collision issues altogether.
-No separator will be used between the node name and the identifier, so it should be added directly to the identifier if desired.

 ### Legacy Kubernetes Versions